OpenEvalProject/evals/manuscripts/elife-70534/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/70534/elife-70534-fig4-v2.jpg)

 **Figure 4.:** (A).
 Schematic of a single-molecule assay for monitoring dissociation of RNA oligos from the RNA-only mimic of the U1 SSRS.
 Two mimics were used that contain pseudouridine (Ψ) or uridine (U) at two positions in the SSRS that have Ψ in the native U1 small nuclear RNA (snRNA).
 (B) The fraction of colocalized RNA oligos remaining was plotted over time to yield survival fraction curves for determining RNA oligo off-rates (black lines).
 The curves were then fit to exponential decay functions to yield off-rates as well as 95% confidence intervals for the fits (dashed lines and shaded regions, respectively).
 Shown are the survival fraction curves for RNA-10 dissociation (see Figure 2A).
-(C) Measured off-rates for RNA oligos to the SSRS mimics (see Figure 4—source data 1 for rates and numbers of events, N) plotted as a function of potential base pairs.Figure 4—source data 1.Figure 4.
+(C) Measured off-rates for RNA oligos to the SSRS mimics (see Figure 4—source data 1 for rates and numbers of events, N) plotted as a function of potential base pairs.

 For each of the RNAs, we were able to fit the dissociation data to equations containing a single exponential term (Figure 4—source data 1).
 This signifies that the RNAs are dissociating in a single observable step from the immobilized mimic and that dissociation was occurring from only a single type of RNA/mimic complex.
 The single-exponential kinetics are in contrast with results obtained for many of the same RNAs with U1 snRNP, for which multi-exponential kinetic equations were required to fit the dwell time data (RNA-7a,b; -8a,b; -9b, and -10).
 This was true for both a mimic that, like U1, contains pseudouridines in the SSRS as well as for one with uridine substitutions at those positions.
 While a comparison of the mimic and snRNP data is limited by the different experimental conditions (pre-annealing vs. equilibrium binding), the measured data are consistent with non-identical dissociation pathways for a given RNA oligo between the RNA-only mimic and the U1 snRNP.

 In addition to differences in the dissociation pathways, the amount of time the oligos remained bound differed dramatically between the RNA mimic and U1.
 Dissociation rates from the mimic varied linearly with base-pairing potential over 20-fold, a larger range than for binding of the same oligos to U1 snRNP (Figure 4C).
 Surprisingly, the lifetimes of many of the RNAs bound to the mimic were also much longer than their lifetimes bound to U1.
 For example, RNA-10 had a dissociation rate of 5.5×10–4 s–1 when bound to the pseudouridine-containing mimic.
 This corresponds to an average lifetime of 1818 s—more than fivefold larger than the τL obtained for binding of the same RNA to U1.
 Again, given the limitations of these experiments, the data are consistent with the possibility some U1/5' SS duplexes can be destabilized in the context of the U1 snRNP.
 Thus, the lifetimes of U1/5' SS interactions in the snRNP cannot be predicted from base-pairing potential or studies of model RNA duplexes alone.

-## Long-lived U1/RNA interactions are sensitive to the location and type of mismatches
+### Long-lived U1/RNA interactions are sensitive to the location and type of mismatches

 Splice sites with perfect and uninterrupted complementarity to U1 are very rare in yeast.
 In fact, only 14 annotated 5' SS in yeast contain six contiguous base pairs (corresponding to RNA-6b) and only one (a cryptic 5' SS in RPL18A) may contain more than seven contiguous base pairs (Grate and Ares, 2002).
 Most 5' SS are interrupted by one or more mismatches in complementarity to the U1 snRNA.
 We next tested how these mismatches impacted interactions of the RNA oligos with U1 snRNP.
 We analyzed and compared the binding interactions of RNAs capable of forming various numbers of contiguous base pairs between U1 SSRS nt +3 to +9.
 We incorporated mismatches systematically at each position resulting in RNAs that can form uninterrupted duplexes of seven or six base pairs (RNAs-7a, -6a, -6b) or interrupted duplexes of a total length of seven nucleotides (Figure 5A).
 One of the RNA oligos within this comparison group contains the U1 consensus 5' SS found within the well-spliced RP51A transcript (RNA-4+2, Figure 5A).
 Within this group, the mismatches result in a range of predicted duplex stabilities from –0.4 to 9.1 kcal/mol (Figure 5).

 ![Figure 5.](https://cdn.elifesciences.org/articles/70534/elife-70534-fig5-v2.jpg)

 **Figure 5.:** (A) RNA oligos tested for interaction with U1 containing mismatches at the –1 to +6 positions and the calculated free energy changes for duplex unwinding/formation based on nearest neighbor analysis.
 The regions shaded in blue are predicted to pair with the splice site recognition sequence (SSRS).
 (B) The value of the longest-lived parameter (τ0 or τL, see Figure 5—source data 1 for fit parameters and numbers of events , N) obtained by fits of the distributions of dwell times to U1 for each RNA oligomer in panel (A).
 The plotted bars represent the fitted parameters ± the uncertainties of the fits.
-Note that data for RNA oligos 7a, 6a, and 6b were replotted from Figure 3D and E for comparison.Figure 5—source data 1.Figure 5.
+Note that data for RNA oligos 7a, 6a, and 6b were replotted from Figure 3D and E for comparison.

 We observed long-lived complexes for RNA-7a, which has a 7 bp predicted duplex length, and only short-lived complexes for RNA-6a and -6b, which have only 6 bp predicted duplex lengths (Figure 5B; replotted from Figure 3D and E).
 Whether or not RNAs containing mismatches that disrupt the duplex with the SSRS showed long-lived interactions (like RNA-7a) or only short-lived interactions (like RNA-6a, -6b) depended on the position of the mismatch.
 Neither RNA oligos containing a C/C mismatch at the +1 site nor an A/A mismatch at the +2 site were able form long-lived complexes with U1.
 However, RNA oligos containing U/U mismatches at +3 or+4 or a C/C mismatch at +5 could form long-lived complexes (Figure 5B).
 From these data we conclude that long-lived complex formation is sensitive to the tested mismatches at some positions (+1, +2) and not others (+3, +4) within a substrate of 7 bp end-to-end length.
 In addition, the same type of mismatch (C/C) could either prevent or permit long-lived complex formation depending on its position within the 7 bp duplex.
 Consequently, formation of long-lived U1/5' SS interactions does not correlate with predicted duplex stabilities (cf., RNA-5+1 vs. RNA-2+4, -6a, or -6b in Figure 5B).

-## Long-lived U1/RNA interactions depend on base pairing at the G+1 position of the 5’ SS
+### Long-lived U1/RNA interactions depend on base pairing at the G+1 position of the 5’ SS

 We next tested if a single mismatch could eliminate long-lived binding even if all other positions within the 5' SS oligo could potentially pair with SSRS.
 We incorporated single mismatches at the +1 position of RNA-10 (Figure 6A).
 This results in a mismatch at the first position of the highly conserved 5' SS GU.
 All RNAs containing a mismatch at +1 were able to associate with U1 at rates ~100-fold greater than background binding by RNA-C (Figure 6B).
 However, none of them were able to form appreciable amounts of the long-lived complex (Figure 6C).
 The observed distributions of dwell times for RNAs containing mismatches at +1 could still be best fit to two exponential distributions containing short- and long-lived parameters (Figure 6—source data 1).
 However, the amplitudes of the long-lived parameters were very small as expected from the scarcity of the long-lived events.
 Consistent with data shown in Figure 5, the predicted thermodynamic stabilities again did not correlate with observation of the long-lived complexes.
 For example, RNA-2+7 (A+1) containing an A/C mismatch at the +1 position is predicted to form a more stable duplex than RNA-5+1 (ΔGo –4.4 to –2.7 kcal/mol).
 Yet, the amplitude of the long-lived parameter for RNA-5+1 is ~×14 greater than that for RNA-2+7 (A+1).
 These results show that long-lived complex formation between U1 and the RNA oligos is intolerant of mismatches at the +1 position.
 Failure of U1 to accumulate on RNAs with mismatches at the +1 site is not due to lack of association.
 Rather, recognition of a mismatch at +1 involves a discrimination step occurring after association and mismatched RNAs are rapidly released.

 ![Figure 6.](https://cdn.elifesciences.org/articles/70534/elife-70534-fig6-v2.jpg)

 **Figure 6.:** (A) RNA oligos tested for interaction with U1 containing mismatches only at the +1 positions and the calculated free energy changes for duplex unwinding/formation based on nearest neighbor analysis.
 The regions shaded in blue are predicted to pair with the splice site recognition sequence (SSRS).
 (B) Relative event densities of oligo binding to immobilized U1 molecules for RNAs shown in panel (A).
 Ordinate values are computed as the number of binding events (N) per area of interest (AOI) per minute (min).
 Plotted are averages from replicate experiments ± SD (dots and vertical lines).
 (C) Distribution of observed dwell times for U1 interactions with oligos from panel (A).
-Each dot corresponds to a single dwell time for N = 295, 518, 90, or 89 events for RNAs 10 and 2+7 variants A(+1), C(+1), and U(+1) , respectively.Figure 6—source data 1.Figure 6.
+Each dot corresponds to a single dwell time for N = 295, 518, 90, or 89 events for RNAs 10 and 2+7 variants A(+1), C(+1), and U(+1) , respectively.

 ## Discussion